Debian deployment

 Some basic packages

-apt-get install curl git jc jq sudo borgbackup apache2
+apt-get install curl git jc jq borgbackup apache2

 git